mlh123/BlogPostings/_recipes/recipe2.md

 6. Leave for a few seconds and plate.
 7. Fill half of the circle with the apple-honey and cheese mixture and then fold over.
 Top with an extra apple and drizzle with honey.
 8. Serve with a delicous cup of coffee or some squash.

+Attached below is a YouTube video detailing how to create the perfect omelette, ours has the added twist to it with the basil, apple, cheese and honey.

+<div class="video-box"><iframe width="560" height="315" src="https://www.youtube.com/embed/https://youtu.be/OQyRuOEKfVk?rel=0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 Here is a link to the orignal recipe at [CookEatShare](https://cookeatshare.com/recipes/basil-apple-cheese-and-honey-omelet-751048).